aguemoug/logicx/README.md

+LibreOffice extension to add circuit diagrams to a document It allows you to draw a circuit using the circuit macro package

-An addon for libre office for drawing circuits using circuit macro package.
+Create Circuit diagrams using circuit macro package